Uninett/Argus/README.md

 better to switch out the email backend than replcaing this plugin.

 *A Gmail account with "Allow less secure apps" turned on, was used in the development of this project.*

+### Production gotchas

+The frontend and backend currently needs to be on either the same domain or be subdomains of the same domain (ARGUS_COOKIE_DOMAIN).

+When running on localhost for dev and test, ARGUS_COOKIE_DOMAIN may be empty.

 ### Running tests
 * `python manage.py test src`